F1Tenth-UCF/Senior-Design-Software/README.md

 Install the F1Tenth system by following the instructions [here](https://f1tenth.readthedocs.io/en/foxy_test/getting_started/firmware/drive_workspace.html#doc-drive-workspace).
 If you experience issues with the command `rosdep install --from-paths src -i -y`, try simply installing the dependencies with `sudo apt-get install ros-foxy-[package_name]` for each dependency for which the rosdep definition is not found.

+> Be sure to follow the `Calibrating the Odometry` tutorial before running.

 ## Setting up SLAM

 Install slam-toolbox.
 In our case, the command was